ChinW/stream-processing-compare/README.md

 ## Stream-Processing-Compare

-Currently, it tests Flink and Jet.
+It tests Flink and Jet.

 ### The Tested Pipeline